DavidOrtegaFarrerons/wc-tool-cc/README.md

   - **Description**: Completed the final step of the coding challenge, refined the code for better performance, and integrated handling of stdin with a TemporaryFile.

 ## Conclusion

-This series of commits demonstrates a step-by-step approach to building a functional tool inspired by Unix's `wc`.
-Each commit reflects significant advancements in the project's development, ensuring that the tool not only meets the specified requirements but is also robust and user-friendly.
 This project has significantly enhanced my understanding of Python, marking my first substantial engagement with the language.